Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation: Introduction

+For the proper processing of the initial features at the first-layer, eliminating or reducing zero components becomes imperative.
+Our prior investigation led us to consider data augmentation techniques like dimensional shifting, widely applied in the field of computer vision \cite{shijie2017research}.
+Nevertheless, we determined that such methods were ill-suited to GNNs employing bag-of-words features, as they might compromise the integrity of semantic information.
+Furthermore, as shown in Figure \ref{mnist}, multilayer perceptrons (MLP) within GNN lack the translation invariance characteristic of convolutional neural networks \cite{zhang2017rotation}.
+A perturbation scheme which introduces noise to the inputs can be contemplated \cite{zhu2021graph}, however, it provokes its own set of complications including the necessity for meticulous parameter tuning and normalization \cite{cai2021graphnorm}.

-In this paper, we have devised a solution that involves flipping the initial features and parameters simultaneously.
-This can preserve the volume of gradients and reduce the variance of predictions, which is based on previous techniques such as shifting parameters \cite{kim2019zero} and rotating neural networks \cite{lin2020rotated}.
-We also focused on a dual-path network \cite{chen2017dual} that allows for operation in both the original and flipped spaces.
-Our method addresses the zero gradient problem caused by input data and promotes accurate semantic learning of each dimension \cite{liu2022confidence}.
-The flipping mechanism is orthogonal to GNNs and has been applied to five representative methods (MLP, GCN \cite{kipf2016semi}, GAT \cite{velickovic2017graph}, GIN \cite{xu2018powerful}, and APPNP \cite{klicpera2018predict}).
-We compared the performance of these flipping variants (Flip-MLP, Flip-GCN, Flip-GAT, Flip-GIN, and Flip-APPNP) with the original methods and observed a relative gain of 16.5\%, 24.2\%, 17.8\%, 13.7 \%, and 19.0 \% respectively.
-Further, we confirmed that our approach surpasses all existing state-of-the-art methods in the seven datasets with bag-of-word features.
-The contributions can be summarized as follows:
+We propose a solution that combines shifting of the initial features and parameters simultaneously.
+This approach can preserve the volume of gradients and reduce the variance of predictions, which is built upon previous techniques such as parameter shifting \cite{kim2019zero} and rotation of neural networks \cite{lin2020rotated}.
+The proposed scheme is also related to a dual-path network \cite{chen2017dual} that enables operations in both the original and shifted spaces.
+Consequently, our method addresses the zero gradient problem caused by input data and promotes accurate semantic learning in entire dimensions \cite{liu2022confidence}.

-\begin{itemize} \item We demonstrate that GNNs are highly sensitive to bag-of-words features and their performance can be significantly improved through flip-based augmentation. \item To secure shift invariance, we propose a flipping mechanism that perturbs both the initial features and the hyperplane.
-Unlike previous methods that focus on aggregation schemes, our approach examines back-propagation and provides precise component-wise guidance for the first hyperplane. \item The proposed flipping mechanism is orthogonal to the message-passing network, where we develop five flipping variants of GNNs.
-The extensive experiments on seven real-world benchmark graphs reveal that our flipping variants outperform all existing state-of-the-art baselines significantly. \end{itemize}
+We claim that the proposed perturbation mechanism is orthogonal to GNNs, which can be applied to various representative algorithms such as MLP, GCN \cite{kipf2016semi}, GAT \cite{velickovic2017graph}, and FAGCN \cite{bo2021beyond}.
+We compared the performance of shifting variants (Shift-MLP, Shift-GCN, Shift-GAT, and Shift-FAGCN) with the original methods and observed performance gains of 14.0\%, 16.8\%, 13.1\%, and 10.4\%, respectively.
+Lastly, we confirm that our approach surpasses all existing state-of-the-art methods on nine datasets with bag-of-word features.
+We performed extensive sensitivity analysis and ablation study.
+Our experiments confirm the effectiveness and reliability of the proposed shifting algorithm.
+Summarizing the above perspectives, our contributions can be described as follows: